Typhoon Halong (2025): Alaska

 In Western Alaska, flood and high wind watches were issued ahead of the storm's expected intensification as an extratropical storm in the North Pacific and Bering Sea, where winds up to hurricane force were expected.
 These were later upgraded to warnings, with comparisons made to Ex-Typhoon Merbok in 2022, which caused severe flooding in some coastal communities in September of that year.

 The remnants of Halong brought significant impacts to Alaska, with the worst of the impact in the Yukon–Kuskokwim Delta.
 Wind speeds of 98 knots were measured in the Kusilvak Mountains.
 The storm caused record flooding in Kipnuk and Kwigillingok where several people went missing after numerous houses were floated off their foundations.
 The Coast Guard rescued approximately 20 persons from their homes after the buildings had floated out to sea.
 A roof detached from a home and a school boardwalk was damaged in Kongiganak.
 Near Quinhagak, the Nunalleq archaeological digsite was destroyed by the flooding, and artifacts from the permafrost was dispersed.

 Water levels in Kipnuk reached record heights of 6.6 ft above mean high water.
 Boardwalks and roads were submerged across the Yukon-Kuskokwim region, while debris blocked the runway at Bethel Airport and a barge in Bethel broke from its mooring and struck a bridge.
 Elsewhere in Western Alaska, strong winds occurred, resulting in roof and siding damage, airborne debris, and extensive tree damage.
 Several power outages occurred, including to the KSKO radio station in McGrath which was knocked off the air.

 In response to impacts from the storm, parts of western Alaska were placed under a disaster declaration by Governor Mike Dunleavy.
 On October 13 after the storm, Alaska State Troopers confirmed there was one fatality in Kwigillingok, with two others missing; they confirmed that all were accounted for from Kipnuk.
 They also said a search helicopter from Fairbanks was sent to the area to deliver generators and fuel, with additional search and rescue efforts conducted jointly by the U.S. Coast Guard, Alaska Army National Guard, and Alaska Air National Guard.
+One of the missing persons from Kwigillingok was found in June, 8 months after the storm.
+As of June 2026, one person remains missing.

 In Alaska, the storm resulted in one woman dead along with thousands displaced.
 Governor Dunleavy, in his request for a federal disaster declaration on October 16, said that many residents "will not be able to return to their communities for more than 18 months".
 The Red Cross asked for the OpenStreetMap to help map the villages that were damaged by the storm as they begin operating in the area.
+A FEMA assessment estimated the storm to have caused $125 million dollars in damages.